wikimedia/pixel-seed-data/README.md

 3) In this repos's folder, commit the tar file (e.g. `database_2022-05-26_13-03-37-0700(PDT).tar.gz`) in this repository.
 Keep the same file name and **do not remove any of the previous snapshots** in your commit.
 They may be used by older versions of Pixel.
 4) Push the commit into the main branch of this repo.
 5) Edit Pixel's [seedDb.sh](https://github.com/nicholasray/pixel/blob/b4af39d0be82f6f608e9fb3996b52cb9f924eabe/Dockerfile.database#L5) with the name of this file.
 Commit this change and create a pull request in Pixel to merge this into Pixel's `main` branch
-6) To make Pixel use the new database snapshot, you will need to run `./pixel.js clean` which recreates the Docker database image
+6) To make Pixel use the new database snapshot, you will need to run `./pixel.js clean` which recreates the Docker database image and downloads the tar file you added to this repo.
+This file will now be part of the new database image.